A translator is to be like his author; it is not his business to excel him. - Samuel Johnson

 - Edith Hamilton

-The desire to make accessible to English speakers important literary works that may otherwise vanish into obscurity has always been my prime motivator, especially with Yiddish literature, o in which over ninety percent remains untranslated.
-Although much of Spanish literature has been translated into English, there are still many works by lesser-known authors that offer much to modern audiences.
+The desire to make accessible to English speakers important literary works that may otherwise vanish into obscurity has always been my prime motivator, especially with Yiddish literature, of which over ninety percent remains untranslated.

 Woe to the makers of literal translations, who by rendering every word weaken the meaning!
 It is indeed by so doing that we can say the letter kills and the spirit gives life. - Voltaire

 I strive to be an accurate translator but never a literal one, as literal translations rarely work.
-I try to follow the model of Maurice Samuel (d.
-1972), who translated from Yiddish to English many of I. L. Perets’ works.
-Samuel’s intimate knowledge of pre-Holocaust European Jewish culture, along with his own talents as an extraordinary writer, resulted in translations that are poetic, engaging, and brimming with life.
-His translations are true paradoxes - by their complete avoidance of literal translation, he was able to capture so perfectly Perets’ voice, era, and culture that they are actually the truest, most literal renditions of that world.
+I try to follow the model of Maurice Samuel, whose intimate knowledge of pre-Holocaust European Jewish culture, along with his own talents as an extraordinary writer, resulted in translations that are poetic, engaging, and brimming with life.
+My goal with each of my translations is to create a work that captures the era in which it was written, while still being wholly accessible to the modern reader.

 Translating should be an enriching intellectual experience and you should end a job as a different person.